2009 Global Champions Tour: Competitions

-All events were held as two-round competitions against the clock, with a jump-off against the clock if required.
+All competitions are held as competitions over two rounds against the clock, with one jump-off against the clock.

-The ranking of riders not qualifying for the jump-off was based on the number of penalties accumulated across both rounds, followed by the time recorded in the second round.
-Riders not qualifying for the second round were ranked according to their penalties and time in the first round, and were placed behind those who advanced to the second round.
+The placement of riders not qualified for the jump-off is based on the number of penalties in both rounds and the time in the second round.
+The placement of the riders, who are not qualified for the second round, is determined by the number of penalties and the time of the first round.
+Competitors not qualified for the second round are placed behind those who compete in it.